developerwaleed/Advice-Generator/README.md

 ## Welcome! 👋

-> This Website Allows you to creat your game and add your players score.
+> This Website Gives you advice on each click!

 <img src="./Screenshots/Project%20Showcase.jpg">

 ## Built With ✔️

+- HTML
+- CSS
+- JAVASCRIPT
+- WEBPACK

 ## Functionalites 😄

+- API is used to fetch the advices.✔️
+- by clicking on button you will get an advice out of thousands. 😉

 ## Live Demo ✔️